-If the under-run area does not lend itself to uncontaminated swabbing, and there are plenty of sheep to choose from, record the footscores, raddle the sheep and let it go.
+- If the under-run area does not lend itself to uncontaminated swabbing, and there are plenty of sheep to choose from, record the foot score, raddle the sheep and let it go. - If the foot is suitable for sampling, proceed to take a swab.
+Use high-quality swabs packed individually.
+The cotton tip of cheap swabs will unravel and make it hard for the laboratory to get a useful culture.